Ivanka Trump Ditched By Nordstrom: Is Anti-Trump Shopping Campaign To Blame?

 Melania Vs. Ivanka Trump’s Inauguration Style

 Since then, a new campaign called #GrabYourWallet, which asks shoppers to boycott any products associated with Trump’s family and his donors, has started to go viral.
 “Big news everyone,” #GrabYourWallet co-founder, Shannon Coulter, tweeted on Feb.
 2, alongside an article about Nordstrom dropping Ivanka.
 “You did this.
 I am in awe.”
-The company has not said that the campaign has anything to do with its decision, or if it plans on picking up Ivanka’s brand again in the future.
+Other companies being boycotted by the #GrabYourWallet campaign include Macy’s, Neiman Marcus, LL Bean, Bloomingdales, Dillard’s, Zappos, TJ Maxx and Lord & Taylor.
+CLICK TO SEE A FULL LIST HERE.

 Ivanka has yet to comment on this news, but considering she just moved to Washington D.C. with her entire family, she likely has more pressing things to deal with.
 Surprisingly, Donald hasn’t even sent one tweet about this ordeal yet, either — so unlike him, right?!